StephenSwat/Compiler-Construction-Starter-Kit/README.md

 ### Installation

-The easiest way to install the test suite, would be to add it as a subdirectory to your own respository.
+The easiest way to install the test suite, would be to add it as a subdirectory to your own repository.
 To do this, use the following code from the root of your own project repository:

     git submodule add git@github.com:StephenSwat/Compiler-Construction-Starter-Kit.git test